 - The person looking after your complaint can talk you through the process and what it involves.
 They can answer any questions about how we are dealing with your complaint and let you know about its progress.

-If your complaint progresses to a panel hearing and you can’t find someone to accompany you, we’ll try to find someone to support you from our Consumer or Advisory Committee.
+If your complaint progresses to a panel hearing and you can’t find someone to accompany you, we’ll try to find someone to support you from our Advisory Board.
 If you need more support, please contact us and we’ll be happy to talk about it.